 Another big part of reducing fear and negativity when it comes to health is being informed.
 Asking your doctor any questions you may have about your condition and treatment can help reduce anxiety, even if the facts are not what you want to hear.
 In the end it is better to get this information from your doctor, rather than seeking out less credible sources that may not be accurate.

 For example, if you are undergoing certain procedures for a heart condition, it is possible that the risk of stroke may be increased.
-This includes TAVR (transcatheter aortic valve replacement) procedures among others.
-While that can seem scary, there may be ways you can reduce this risk during TAVR, such as using an embolic protection device during the procedure.
+This includes TAVI (transcatheter aortic valve implantation) procedures among others.
+While that can seem scary, there may be ways you can reduce this risk during TAVI, such as using an embolic protection device during the procedure.
 So having all the information, including possible solutions to issues that may arise, is important to maintaining a positive outlook.
 Your doctor can help you set realistic expectations.

 Positive thinking can also be improved by focusing in on what you can control, rather than dwelling on what you cannot.
 Here are some additional ways to keep the negative thoughts at bay:

 - Laughing and smiling more – A study found conducted at the University of Kansas found that smiling reduces heart rate and blood pressure during stressful situations.

 - Stay active through exercise (clear with your doctor first!)